berfinkavsut/Medical-Image-Reconstruction-and-Processing/README.md

 **Tasks:**
 - Partial k-space reconstruction in MRI with Phase-Corrected Conjugate Synthesis (PCCS) method, Homodyne reconstruction method, and POCS algorithm.
 - Performance analysis with quantitative analysis with PSNR and SSIM, and qualitative analysis with error images.
-**Additional Topics:**
-- k-space spectrum
-- 2D Fourier transform
-- image quality assesments (IQA) e.g. PSNR and SSIM.
+- Image quality assesments (IQA) e.g. PSNR and SSIM.

 ## Homework #2
+**Tasks:**
-- **Tasks:** Gridding of spiral k-space data by calculating density compensation filter, which is found with Voronoidens method; direct summation method; gridding of radial data.
-Backprojection with naive backprojection and the Projection Slice Theorem.
+- Gridding of spiral k-space data by calculating density compensation filter, which is found with Voronoidens method.
+- Direct summation method
+- Gridding of radial data
+- Backprojection with naive backprojection and the Projection Slice Theorem

 ## Homework #3
+**Tasks:**
-- **Tasks:** System matrix reconstruction for Magnetic Partical Imaging (MPI), reconstruction via Singular Value Decomposition (SVD), truncated SVD, filtered SVD,  Kaczmarz method with/without regularization, image reconstruction with real MPI data.
+- System matrix reconstruction for Magnetic Partical Imaging (MPI)
+- Preprocessing of system matrix with row norm thresholding
+- Reconstruction via Singular Value Decomposition (SVD)
+- Truncated SVD and filtered SVD

-- **Additional Topics:** Preparing system matrix and measurement vector, row norm thresholding, choosing parameter of filtered SVD via L-curve analysis.
+- L-curve analysis for choosing parameter of filtered SVD
+- Kaczmarz method with/without regularization
+- Image reconstruction with real MPI data

 ## Homework #4
-- **Tasks:** Parallel imaging in MRI, multi-coil reconstrution, SENSE reconstruction from scratch, g-factor for L2 regularized SENSE, g-factor maps, and GRAPPA reconstruction from scratch.
+**Tasks:**
+- Parallel imaging reconstruction in MRI
+- SENSE reconstruction algorithm from scratch
+- G-factor for L2 regularized SENSE
+- G-factor maps
+- GRAPPA reconstruction from scratch

 ## Homework #5
+**Tasks:**
-- **Tasks:** Parallel imaging in MRI, L1-SPIRiT reconstruction from scratch, L1 regularization in Wavelet domain.
+- Parallel imaging in MRI
+- L1-SPIRiT reconstruction from scratch
+- L1 regularization in Wavelet domain